The Underground Railroad (miniseries)

-The Underground Railroad is an American historical drama television miniseries created and directed by Barry Jenkins based on the 2016 novel of the same name by Colson Whitehead.
+The Underground Railroad is an American historical magical realism drama television miniseries created and directed by Barry Jenkins based on the 2016 novel of the same name by Colson Whitehead.
 The series premiered on Amazon Prime Video on May 14, 2021.

 The series won the Golden Globe Award for Best Limited or Anthology Series or Television Film, the BAFTA for Best International Programme, received a Peabody Award, and garnered several other nominations including the Primetime Emmy Award for Outstanding Limited or Anthology Series.

 Premise

-A fictional story of people attempting an escape from slavery in the southern United States in the 1800s utilizing a key plot element that employs the literary style of magic realism.
+A fictional story of people attempting an escape from slavery in the southern United States in the 1800s utilizing a key plot element that employs the literary style of magical realism.
 In reality, "The Underground Railroad" was a network of abolitionists, hidden routes, and safe houses that helped enslaved African-Americans escape to freedom in the early to mid-1800s.
 In the novel and the series, it is an actual railroad complete with engineers, conductors, tracks, and tunnels.
 Cora, an enslaved woman from Georgia, joins newcomer Caesar to ride the subterranean train to freedom.